LLNL/axom/src/axom/sidre/docs/sphinx/group.rst

      View* v3 = list_group->createView("", type, num_elems, buffer);

-While it is allowed to pass a non-empty string to be the name of a child item held in the list format, a string with path syntax, (such as ``"foo/bar/baz"``) will be considered invalid, and the object creation methods will return a null pointer if such a string is provided.
+While it is allowed to pass a non-empty string to be the name of a child item held in the list format, a string with path syntax, like ``"foo/bar/baz"``, will be considered invalid, and the object creation methods will return a nullptr if such a string is provided.

   .. code-block:: C++